 3. Underbody damage

 Underbody damage occurring to exhaust systems, suspension and body/chassis components can be caused by carelessly driving over gutters or kerbs or travelling along poor quality roads at excessive speed.
-No Budget vehicle may be driven on off-road areas such as paddocks, fields, tracks, trails or roads above the snowline.
+Unless authorised in writing, no Budget vehicle may be driven on off-road areas such as paddocks, fields, tracks, trails or roads above the snowline.